Cryogenic source of atomic tritium for neutrino-mass measurements and precision spectroscopy: Properties of H, D and T

-In the zero temperature limit, the elastic collision cross-section $\sigma_{el}$ is related to the s-wave scattering length $a_s$ as $\sigma_{el}=g_2 4\pi a_s^{2}$, where $g_2$ is the two-body correlator defined by quantum statistics and identical properties of colliding particles. $g_2=$ 1, 2, 0 for two distinguishable particles, for two indistinguishable bosons, and for two identical fermions accordingly.
-The value and sign of the scattering length depend on the interaction potential and the electron spin state of the atoms of the pair.
-The singlet potential supports a large number of bound molecular states and is not relevant for spin-polarized or spinless atoms considered here.
-The repulsive triplet potential has a weak well because of the Van-der-Waals attraction and may support weakly bound states, or dimers.
-The shape of the potential is nearly the same for all atomic pairs considered here.
-Its depth increases with the reduced mass $m$ of the atomic pair, and this turns out to be the main parameter in the scattering properties.
-The dimer bound state occurs for the heaviest pair considered here $^4$He-$^4$He pair.
-The pair of T atoms is very close to the binding resonance\cite{Elliott2025}.
-At the scattering resonance, the scattering length diverges and changes sign, going from $-\infty$ to $+\infty$.
-The scattering length and the collisional cross-section then depend on how far the reduced mass is from the resonance value of $\approx3.3$\cite{Elliott2025}.
-We present scattering lengths and cross-sections for elastic collisions of various pairs of H and He in Table \ref{cross lengths}.
-Of particular significance for this work is a very large elastic collision cross-section for the heaviest pairs considered, and especially for the T-T collisions.
+The value and sign of the scattering length depend on the details of the interaction potential.
+The triplet potential has a shallow well arising from the van der Waals attraction and, under certain conditions, may support weakly bound $s$-wave states, or dimers leading to an enhancement of the scattering length.
+Neglecting mass-dependent corrections, the shape of the triplet potential for spin-polarized hydrogen isotope pairs is the same.
+Due to the absence of electronic spin of He isotopes in the ground electronic state, scattering processes are purely elastic.
+The reduced mass $\mu$ of the atomic pair is an important parameter governing the scattering properties.
+At a scattering resonance (or $s$-wave resonance), the scattering length diverges and changes sign, passing from $-\infty$ to $+\infty$.
+For the H-H pair potential, the bound state occurs at a reduced mass of $\sim 4\,\mu_{\mathrm{H-H}}$~\cite{Jones2026}, while for H-He it appears at $\sim 3.3\,\mu_{\mathrm{H-H}}$~\cite{Elliott2025}, where $\mu_{\mathrm{H-H}}$ is the reduced mass of the H-H pair.
+The scattering length and collisional cross-section then depend on how far the reduced mass is from the resonance value.
+Scattering lengths and elastic cross-sections for various pairs of H and He isotopes in the zero-temperature limit have been calculated by several authors~\cite{Jamieson1995, Stwalley1982, Stwalley2004, Jones2026}; a summary is presented in Table~\ref{cross lengths}.
+Of particular significance for this work are the very large collision cross-sections for the heaviest pairs considered, and especially for T-T and T-He collisions~\cite{Elliott2025, Jones2026}.